OpenHD/OpenHD-ImageBuilder/README.md

-# wifibroadcast-image-builder
+# Open.HD-Image-Builder
-Short version: This project takes a Raspbian-lite base image and modifies it into a EZ-Wifibroadcast compatible image.
+Short version: This project takes a Raspbian-lite base image and modifies it into a Open.HD compatible image.
 For the long version, read on.

 ## Using